JohnnyTeutonic/MLP_Template/README.md

 - A compiler with compatibility and support for C++ 17 - either MSVC 2017 (Windows) or GCC >= 5.0 (Linux/OSX)
 ## File information
 - include/multiclass.hpp can be used for multi-class classification and binary classification and is the main class to use for this project.
-- include/template_neuralnet.hpp is the same code as above but has been made generic by using templates - this means you can use feature vectors of arbitrary numeric types.
+- include/template_neuralnet.hpp is the same code as above but has been made generic by using templates - this means you can use feature vectors of arbitrary numeric types and it also contains functionality for using drop-out on hidden layers.
 ## Build instructions for Windows
 - from the root directory of the project, using a command prompt equipped with MSVC 2017, run the following commands:
 ```